 Peter and Leslie van Berkum started Van Berkum Nursery in 1987.
-They persuaded the owners of the sandpit near their apartment to let them start a wholesale perennial nursery there and piped water in from a nearby river.
+They persuaded the owners of the sandpit near their apartment in Chester, NH to let them start a wholesale perennial nursery there and piped water in from a nearby river.
 Their original focus was to grow plants for massing and ground cover.
 Since less than 5% of landscapers from northern New England used perennials at the time, they did some careful thinking about how to create a market for their product, and how to set up a ‘user-friendly’ wholesale nursery.

-In addition to their Woodlander line, the van Berkums grow over 600 varieties of perennials, both for sun and shade.
+In addition to their Woodlander line, the van Berkums grow over 800 varieties of perennials, both for sun and shade.
 They are constantly looking for new and exciting plants to add to their list.

 This fits in with their goal to run their wholesale nursery with a retail feeling.
 Along with the display gardens, all the nursery beds have informative signs to help walk in customers find plants.
 They put out a descriptive catalog that can be used as a design tool for landscapers, as well as a sales tool for garden centers.
-There are zone lists to help customers find plants quickly and knowledgeable staff members are always available to talk with customers about their plans and questions.
+There are location lists to help customers find plants quickly and knowledgeable staff members are always available to talk with customers about their plans and questions.
 Orders can be pulled in a few hours for pick up….or, as many people opt to do, one can bring lunch and design “on the spot”, in this park like setting.